The constant scalar curvature K\"ahler condition is very general: Introduction

-We note that Theorem \ref{introsecondthm} is very widely applicable, beyond K-stability.
+We end by noting that the ideas of Theorem \ref{introsecondthm} should be very widely applicable, beyond the cscK problem.
 For example, mixed Monge--Amp\`ere equations and their stability counterparts can be interpreted through stability of pairs \cite{RR}, similarly for the condition for the $k\textsuperscript{th}$-Chern--Weil representative of the tangent bundle to be harmonic \cite{QW}, and we expect many further examples.
-Thus the associated semistability and stability conditions in these settings are also very general in families.